stuarthayhurst/kernel-notify/README.md

 # kernel-notify
-A program to fetch the latest kernel version on login and notify users if their kernel is no longer bleeding-edge
+A program to fetch the latest kernel version on login and notify users if their kernel is no longer the latest

 Run `install.sh` to make the program start on login and use an icon